fluent/fluentd-docs-gitbook/installation/install-by-msi.md

 ### Step 5: Run `fluentd` as Windows service

-Since version 5.0.0, `fluentd` is registered as a Windows service permanently by the msi installer, but not enabled by default.
-You must start `fluentd` service manually.
+Fluentd is registered as a Windows service permanently by the msi installer.
+Since version 5.0.0, the service does not automatically start after installed.
+You must manually start it.

 Choose one of your preferred way: